carlesloriente/jekyllthemes/_posts/2018-05-29-jekyll-for-everyone.markdown

 license_link: https://github.com/melvinchng/jekyll-for-everyone/blob/master/LICENSE
 ---

-# Jekyll For Everyone
-Please refer to [this repository](https://github.com/melvinchng/jekyll-for-everyone) for instructions on how to use it.
+Jekyll For Everyone, Please refer to [this repository](https://github.com/melvinchng/jekyll-for-everyone) for instructions on how to use it.